-Observation about the Anticipated Changes in the Age Distribution of New Hampshire's Population:
+Observation about the Anticipated Changes in the Age Distribution of Rhode Island's Population:

-Compared to national statistics, New Hampshire is expected to witness more significant decreases in four population groups: those under 25, those between the ages of 35-44 and the ages of 45-54, and those age 75 and older.
-In addition, except for the oldest age group, the New Hampshire population will age more rapidly than the country as a whole.
-That is, there will be a higher percentage point change in the proportion of those 55-74 between 2006 and 2010.
+Compared to national statistics, Rhode Island is expected to witness more significant decreases in two population groups: those between the ages of 35-44 and those 75 and older.
+In addition, the Rhode Island population will age slower than the country as a whole.
+That is, compared to the rest of the country, there will be a smaller percentage point change in the proportion of those 45 and older between 2006 and 2010.